 Why choose The Angel as a place to stay in Bury St Edmunds?

-There are a number of hotels in the area of Bury St Edmunds but I think what makes The Angel stand out so much is that it is in the absolute best part of town for any exploring you might want to do.
+There are a number of hotels in the area of Bury St Edmunds but I think what makes The Angel stand out so much is that it is in the absolute best part of town for all of the things to do in the town.

 It is situated right in front of the Abbey Gate – they medieval gatehouse that was built for the Abbey – and you can get some amazing views of it from the hotel itself.